mosip/registration/performance-test/packet-processing/README.md

 3. After adding the plugin restart the JMeter
 4. To download the necessary plugins, we have to click on the Plugin’s Manager.
 It will re-direct to list of available plugins.
 Choose the above mentioned plugin "jmeter-plugins-synthesis" to install and then restart the JMeter.

-* Create Identities in MOSIP Authentication System (Setup) : This thread contains the authorization api's for regproc and idrepo from which the auth token will be generated.
-There is set of 4 api's generate RID, generate UIN, add identity and add VID.
-From here we will get the VID's which can be further used as individual id for required Resident Service endpoints.
-These 4 api's are present in the loop controller where we can define the number of samples for creating identities in which "freshIdentityCreationCount" is used as a variable.
-In whichever environment we are running the scripts we should have atleast few hundred VID's available handy and if not we can use this setup to create the identities as required.

-* Resident Id Access Token Creation (Setup) : This thread contains 4 esignet api's Oauth details, Send OTP, Authentication, Authorization Code and 1 resident Login​ Redirect URI api.
-After the login is successful, the resident will be redirected to the resident portal’s logged-in page.
-From Login​ Redirect URI api will get the id and access token which will be used further in the headers for most of the resident service api's.
-So till the time id and access token are valid and not expired we can re-use it for the resident service api's.
-And as per the expiration time once it is not valid and expired, we need to re-run the setup as required.

-* For execution purpose need to modify the below mentioned properties: For Performance testing we require a specific amount of data which needs to be used further for the resident service api's and it should be valid till the time of execution.
-So, We have modified the below properties to increase the expiry time, so that the data prepared to be used for execution is valid until the execution is completed.

-   * esignet default properties: Update the value for the properties according to the execution setup.
-Perform the execution for esignet api's with redis setup.
-So check for the redis setup accordingly. mosip.esignet.cache.size - Enabled while not using the redis setup.
-Can keep the cache size around more than 100k. mosip.esignet.cache.expire-in-seconds (authcodegenerated) - 21600 mosip.esignet.access-token-expire-seconds - 86400 mosip.esignet.id-token-expire-seconds - 86400 spring.cache.type=redis - check for this property and enable the redis.
-   * application default properties: Update the value for the below property. mosip.kernel.otp.expiry-time - 86400
-   * id-authentication default properties: Update the value for the below properties. otp.request.flooding.max-count - 100000

-* Resident Id Access Token Creation For Logout(Setup) : We need to create the resident id access tokens seperately for the logout scenario, because we cannot re use the same tokens that are generated for the other scenario's.
-As the tokens will be expired as soon as the logout is executed.
-Based on the TPS provided for logout scenario, we can keep the access tokens ready for the test.

-* Create Resident Services EventId (Setup) : This thread contains service history endpoint api to capture the event id's required for the test.
+* Auth Token Generation (Setup) - In this thread we are creating the authorization token values of Regpoc, Resident and Regproc - Using User Id which will be saved to a file in the Run Time Files in bin folder of JMeter.

+* Packet Generation (Setup) - In this thread group we will basically create the context with the help of existing center id's, machine id's & user id's present in our current environment & we will read them through a file named contextDetails.csv.
+Once the contexts are created we will use the same in the execution thread group where basically the packet generation happens & then the packet path gets stored in a file naming as Run Time Files in bin folder of JMeter.

+* Sync Registration Packet - v2 (Setup) - To create encrypted data for generated packets(test data to registration processor sync API).
+Which will basically create a file with the encrypted data's for all the packets created.

+* Sync And Upload Registration Packet (Preparation) : This step will sync and upload the generated packets to the registration processor.

+*** Note: The centers, machines and users should be onboarded in the system before using as part of context_details_cellbox1.txt ***

+* From S01 to S17 thread groups will be run after the completion of the test.
+These are queries to the database which determine the reponse times between each stage and also the overall performance.

 ### Data prerequisite

-* List of VID's as per environment which is valid and will be prepared from the above mentioned create identities setup.
-* List of Event id's as per environment which is valid and will be prepared from the above mentioned create resident services event id setup.
+* List of RID's as per environment which is valid and will be prepared while sync and upload to reg proc will be run

-### Execution points for Resident Service endpoints

-* The id and access token generated from the Login​ Redirect URI api will be stored in a file and will be used in the headers the api and can be re-used until they are not expired.
-* Test duration is already defined as a variable and needs to be changed as per the test run duration requirement in the user defined variable section.
-* The script is designed to run for 100 users, load being distributed accordingly for each thread group based on the weightage given for each scenario.

-### Exact steps of execution

-Step 1: Enable only Create Identities in MOSIP Authentication System (Setup) thread group and toggle/disable the remaining thread groups in the script to create the required no of identities.
-Step 2: Enable only Resident Id Access Token Creation (Setup) thread group and toggle/disable the remaining thread groups in the script to create access tokens and id tokens.
-Step 3: Enable only Create Resident EventId (Setup) thread group and toggle/disable the remaining thread groups in the script to create the event id's.
-Step 4: Enable the rest of all the Execution based scenario thread groups and toggle/disable the first 3 setup based thread groups.
-Step 5: Make sure test duration and ramp-up is defined in the user defined variable section.
-Step 5: Click on Run/Excute the test.
-Step 6: Monitor the metrics during the test run using reports from jmeter, kibana, grafana and Jprofiler.

 ### Description of the scenario's

-* S01 Secure Zone To Upload Packet:
+* S01 Secure Zone To Upload Packet: Ensuring the packet is uploaded securely.

-* S02 Upload Packet To Validate Packet:
+* S02 Upload Packet To Validate Packet: Verifying the integrity and authenticity of the uploaded packet.

-* S03 Validate Packet To Packet Classification:
+* S03 Validate Packet To Packet Classification: Categorizing the packet based on predefined criteria.

-* S04 Packet Classification To CMD Validation:
+* S04 Packet Classification To CMD Validation: Checking the packet against Command (CMD) validation rules.

-* S05 CMD Validation To Operator Validation:
+* S05 CMD Validation To Operator Validation: Operator reviews and validates the packet.

-* S06 Operator Validation To Supervisor Validation:
+* S06 Operator Validation To Supervisor Validation: Supervisor performs an additional layer of validation.

-* S07 Supervisor Validation To Quality Classifiier:
+* S07 Supervisor Validation To Quality Classifier: Quality control checks are conducted.

-* S08 Quality Classifiier To Demographic Verification:
+* S08 Quality Classifier To Demographic Verification: Verifying demographic details within the packet.

-* S09 Demographic Verification To Biographic Verification:
+* S09 Demographic Verification To Biographic Verification: Confirming biographic information.

-* S10 Biographic Verification To UIN Generation:
+* S10 Biographic Verification To UIN Generation: Generating a Unique Identification Number (UIN) for the packet.

-* S11 UIN Generation To Biometric Extraction:
+* S11 UIN Generation To Biometric Extraction: Extracting biometric data from the packet.

-* S12 Biometric Extraction To Finalization:
+* S12 Biometric Extraction To Finalization: Finalizing the packet processing.

-* S13 Finalization To Print Service:
+* S13 Finalization To Print Service: Preparing the packet for printing services.

-* S14 Print Service To Internal Workflow Action:
+* S14 Print Service To Internal Workflow Action: Internal actions are taken based on the printed packet.

-* S15 Complete Reg Proc Packet Processing
+* S15 Complete Reg Proc Packet Processing: Completing the registration process for the packet.

-* S16 End to End Packet and Credential Processing
+* S16 End to End Packet and Credential Processing: Full processing of the packet and associated credentials.

-* S17 Overall Status Of  The Packets
+* S17 Overall Status Of The Packets: Reporting the overall status of all packets.